Minor-Universal Graph for Graphs on Surfaces: Introduction

-For trees, \cite{Bodini02} proved that the smallest minor-universal tree for $n$-vertex trees has between $\Omega(n\log{n})$ and $O(n^{1.985})$ vertices.
-In fact, the result of~\cite{GKLPP18} implies that this smallest minor-universal tree has between $\Omega(n^{1.724})$ and $O(n^{1.895})$ vertices\footnote{For these results, rooted binary trees and topological minors where considered.
-However, this applies to our setting since, up to a factor of two, the rooted and unrooted versions are equivalent, and minor and topological minor containments are equivalent in binary trees.}.
-From computational perspectives, the smallest minor-universal tree of two bounded degree trees can be computed in cubic time~\cite{NRT00}, whereas it is NP-complete to decide whether or not a tree is minor of another one.
-Minor universality has also been investigated for infinite graphs~\cite{DK99a,HMSTW21}.
-However, as noticed by~\cite{DK99a}, the problem already becomes different in the planar case since the infinite grid is no longer minor-universal for infinite planar graphs.
+For trees, Bodini~\cite{Bodini02} proved that the size of the smallest minor-universal tree for $n$-vertex trees lies between $\Omega(n\log{n})$ and $O(n^{1.985})$.
+In fact, the result of Gawrychowski et al.~\cite{GKLPP18} implies that this smallest minor-universal tree has between $\Omega(n^{1.724})$ and $O(n^{1.894})$ vertices\footnote{For these results, rooted binary trees and topological minors were considered.
+However, this applies to our setting since, up to a factor of two, the rooted and unrooted versions are equivalent, and minor and topological minor containment are equivalent in binary trees.}.
+From computational perspectives, the smallest minor-universal tree of two bounded degree trees can be computed in cubic time~\cite{NRT00}, whereas deciding whether a tree is a minor of another is NP-complete.
+Minor universality has also been investigated for infinite graphs~\cite{DK99a,HMSTW21,Lehner22}.
+However, as noticed by Diestel and K{\"u}hn~\cite{DK99a}, the problem already becomes different in the planar case since the infinite grid is no longer minor-universal for infinite planar graphs.
+The infinite planar graphs having the infinite grid as minor-universal graph have been characterized by K{\"u}hn~\cite{Kuhn01}.